NBA

 Spread

-Super Bowl 57 is set to be the most heavily bet-on sporting event ever, which isn’t a surprise given the growth of legal online sports betting and the wide assortment of props you can find action on.
+Super Bowl 60 will be the most heavily bet-on sporting event ever, which isn’t a surprise given the growth of legal online sports betting and the wide assortment of props you can find action on.

-One of my favorite Super Bowl prop bets takes place before the game actually kicks off and involves a little less luck than selecting heads or tails.
+One of my favorite Super Bowl prop bets takes place before the game kicks off and involves less luck than selecting heads or tails.

-I’ve compiled some initial research below, but there’s usually a National Anthem practice run in the days leading up to the big game, so keep an eye on Twitter for any information that gets leaked.
+I’ve compiled some initial research below, but there’s usually a National Anthem practice run in the days leading up to the Big Game, so keep an eye on Twitter for any leaks.

-Country music artist Chris Stapleton will have the honor of singing “The Star-Spangled Banner" before the Kansas City Chiefs and Philadelphia Eagles take the field at State Farm Stadium in Super Bowl 57.
+Charlie Puth will have the honor of performing “The Star-Spangled Banner" before the New England Patriots and Seattle Seahawks take the field at Levi’s Stadium for Super Bowl 60.

 How Long Does It Take To Sing the National Anthem?